ProcStack/procstack.github.io/js/pxlRooms/templateRoom/README.md

         // Object to recieve "Return Portal" texture - OBSOLETE

     Collider Variables -
-      this.portalList={}; - SET AUTOMATICALLY FROM YOUR FBX
+      this.portalList={}; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
         - Portals, jumps users WITHIN your room
-        - Any portal collision objects in your FBX Scene will be stored here this.roomWarp=[]; - SET AUTOMATICALLY FROM YOUR FBX
+        - Any portal collision objects in your FBX / GLTF Scene will be stored here this.roomWarp=[]; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
         - Room Warp Zone, jumps users TO ANOTHER room Currently only supports the Time Square Canyon
-        - You're Return Portal collision object to allow users back into the main canyon If you set up your 3d Scene correctly, this is automatically set when loading your FBX
+        - You're Return Portal collision object to allow users back into the main canyon If you set up your 3d Scene correctly, this is automatically set when loading your FBX / GLTF

-      this.collidersExist=false; - SET AUTOMATICALLY FROM YOUR FBX
+      this.collidersExist=false; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
-        - If collision objects are found in your FBX, this will read `true` this.colliderActive=false; - SET AUTOMATICALLY FROM YOUR FBX
+        - If collision objects are found in your FBX / GLTF, this will read `true` this.colliderActive=false; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
-        - Indicator if a collider is currently being stepped on True/False if Ground Colliders should be checked this.antiColliderActive=false; - SET AUTOMATICALLY FROM YOUR FBX
+        - Indicator if a collider is currently being stepped on True/False if Ground Colliders should be checked this.antiColliderActive=false; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
-        - The "Ground" and "Obstacles" are treated differently in pxlNav, this indicates if Obstacles exist True/False if Obstacle Colliders should be checked this.antiColliderTopActive=false; - SET AUTOMATICALLY FROM YOUR FBX
+        - The "Ground" and "Obstacles" are treated differently in pxlNav, this indicates if Obstacles exist True/False if Obstacle Colliders should be checked this.antiColliderTopActive=false; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
         - This is if Obstacles exist you can stand upon True/False if Obstacle Tops Colliders should be checked